 - four slashes – considered lowest quality, from 1852 through 1870

-Seller described set as exquisite Meissen quality – and the photos did show that the set was gorgeous; to an untrained eye, but even so, it was not up to Meissen’s standards, and there was no mention that the factory mark showed that Meissen deemed the set to be unsuitable for tableware.
+Seller described the set as exquisite Meissen quality, and the photos did show that the set was gorgeous to an untrained eye, but even so, it was not up to Meissen’s standards, and there was no mention that the factory mark showed that Meissen deemed the set to be unsuitable for tableware.

-M.P.M. – Meissener Porzellan Manufaktur, (Meissen Porcelain Manufactury).
+M.P.M. – Meissner Porzellan Manufaktur, (Meissen Porcelain Manufactury).
 Used in 1722

-K.P.F. – Königliche Porzellan Fabrique, (Royal Porcelain Frabricator).
+K.P.F. – Königliche Porzellan Fabrique, (Royal Porcelain Fabricator).
 Used in 1722

 K.P.M. – Königliche Porzellan Manufaktur, (Royal Porcelain Manufactury).
 Used after 1722

 Prior to 1720, there were many other artists, throwers, formers, and maker’s marks used on Meissen porcelains, (and also on Bottgers Stoneware), and many pieces carried multiple marks, in conjunction with the official blue under-glazed swords.